androidthings/contrib-drivers/ws2812b/README.md

 WS2812B LED driver for Android Things
 =====================================

-This driver supports WS2812B RGB LEDs (maybe WS1812S and SK6812 run too).
+This driver supports WS2812B LEDs (maybe WS1812S and SK6812 run too).

 NOTE: these drivers are not production-ready.
 They are offered as sample implementations of Android Things user space drivers for common peripherals